MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/progressive-search.md

 ## Progressive search with sample data

-For example, consider the scenario in an environment with [Northwind Traders sample data](../../canvas-apps/northwind-install.md) and search enabled for [Order Products](search-additional-entities.md).
+For example, consider a portal in an environment with [Northwind Traders sample data](../../canvas-apps/northwind-install.md), having search enabled for [Order Products](search-additional-entities.md).

 In this sample portal, consider a total of 68 products in the *Order Products* table.
 However, a user has permissions to access only 10 products.